-The interdisciplinary character of the programme stimulates wider understanding and enables you to combine knowledge from different disciplines in order to handle the complex topics of energy, energy transition and sustainability holistically.
-You will also get training in critical analysis which involves evaluating problems and solutions from different sustainability perspectives.
-The programme is taught at Uppsala University’s Gotland Campus which offers a well-coordinated education environment and is positioning itself as a campus with focus on sustainability.
+The interdisciplinary character of the programme trains you to understand and integrate knowledge from different disciplines in order to handle the complex topics of energy, energy transition processes and sustainability.
+Here you will practice critical analysis and evaluation of different approaches from different perspectives where active student participation plays an important role.
+The programme is taught at Uppsala University's Gotland Campus which offers a well-coordinated education environment and a profile towards sustainability.

 Why this programme?

 Sustainable energy transition is one of the largest challenges in today's society and requires long term work globally and locally.
 This process has a great need for individuals with interdisciplinary knowledge who can communicate and work with people across both cultural and disciplinary boundaries.

 The Bachelor Programme in Energy Transition - Sustainability and Leadership is designed to provide you with broad knowledge and understanding of the different challenges and possible solutions for sustainable energy.
 With an emphasis in the natural, technical and social sciences, you will study technical solutions, environmental impact, political and economic policies and controls.
 You will also explore the social perspectives of participation and change leadership, both of which are necessary in the work for long term sustainability.

 Besides providing theoretical knowledge in the different fields, you will gain practical work in various forms.
 Training in communication, cooperation, teambuilding and leadership prepare you to work together with different experts and interest groups, such as engineers, planners, economists and environmental scientists.
 You will gain a solid foundation for a career where you will handle today's and tomorrow's challenges and questions in transition work.